 In accordance with SoCalGas' policies, the Gas Transmission Planning and Distribution Region Engineering departments continuously monitor customer demand on SoCalGas' transmission and distribution system using both actual customer service requests and a long-term demand forecast.
-Any changes in customer demand are evaluated against the appropriate CPUC-mandated design standards for service to ensure adequate capacity is available.
+Any changes in customer demand are evaluated against the appropriate CPUC-mandated design standards for service to make sure adequate capacity is available.
 Depending upon the customer class, SoCalGas has a variety of Commission-approved means to address capacity deficiencies.
 When a deficiency is identified, possible solutions are considered, evaluated, and implemented according to SoCalGas rules and tariffs.
-For example, under the Company's tariffs, a facility improvement that is required to serve a single noncore customer and provides no benefit to other customers is to be funded entirely by that customer.

 Additionally, in D.06-09-039, the Commission established a common design standard for SoCalGas and Pacific Gas and Electric Company (PG&E) for "slack capacity," or reserve margin, on their backbone transmission systems.
 Per this decision, the Gas Transmission Planning Department shall "plan and maintain intrastate natural gas backbone transmission systems sufficient to serve all system demand on an average day in a one-in-ten cold and dry-hydroelectric year."
 D.06-09-039 at 184 (Ordering Paragraph No. 1).
+In July 2022, CPUC Decision (D.)22-01-007 established a Citation Program, requiring gas corporations to maintain adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by D.06-09-039, or incur daily penalties of \$50,000/day for each day beyond nine months that it remains out of compliance, and subject to an increase of \$75,000/day penalties beyond twelve months that it remains out of compliance.